Chewed Up

 Chewed Up is the third concert film and stand-up comedy album by American comedian and director Louis C.K.
-It was filmed and recorded on March 1, 2008 at the Berklee Performance Center in Boston.
-Released on CD and DVD by Image Entertainment on December 16, 2008, the special is dedicated to George Carlin, who had coincidentally filmed his final one-hour special on the same night of March 1, 2008 and soon died of heart failure on June 22, 2008.
+It was filmed and recorded on March 1, 2008, at Berklee Performance Center in Boston.
+Released on CD and DVD by Image Entertainment on December 16, 2008, the special is dedicated to George Carlin, who, coincidentally, had filmed his final one-hour special on the same night, and soon died of heart failure on June 22, 2008.
 C.K. re-released the DVD, video and audio album for download and streaming on his website in April 2020.